 Jammu and Kashmir police took Aasif Sultan into custody on August 27, 2018, and formally arrested him a few days later.
 In February 2019, police filed a charge sheet accusing him of harboring militants.
-He is detained at the Srinagar Central Jail as his case proceeds through the courts.
+As of September 2021, Sultan was being held in the Srinagar Central Jail, according to his brother Omer Sultan.

 Sultan, a journalist with the monthly magazine Kashmir Narrator, is being tried for “complicity” in “harboring known terrorists” under the Unlawful Activities (Prevention) Act in Srinagar, according to Indian news website Scroll.
 Police detained Sultan during a raid on his home in Srinagar on the night of August 27, 2018.
 Jammu and Kashmir police formally arrested him on August 31, according to a police statement seen by CPJ.
 The charges stem from his name being added to a First Information Report–the primary step in an Indian police investigation–filed in response to a gunfight in the Batamaloo region of Kashmir on August 12.

 Police seized four cell phones, Sultan’s laptop, books, and journals during the raid that resulted in his arrest, according to Scroll.

 According to a statement filed on October 3, 2018, before a judge in Srinagar, the state accused Sultan of being in touch with a militant group and promoting it on social media.
 Showkat Motta, Sultan’s editor, and his family disputed this claim and said that Sultan was being targeted for his work as a journalist.